Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 He was seated at a table alongside several senior Highmountain figures, including the Clan’s Grandfather, Baru, and most of their most noted Fathers.
 Champion Kuriya was absent with apologies - apparently he was attending a symposium on Rauwryhr.

 "Artificial, or something no longer available in nature.
-We’re all aware of the deep history around this, of course…"
+We’re all aware of the deep history around this, of course..."

 *That* had proven a sensitive issue.
 It had taken a while for the Humans to declassify everything they’d learned... however they’d learned it... but in true friendship they’d eventually shared it all with the Conclave, who promptly decided to make the knowledge public.
 Mostly.
 They were staging the release slowly, but by now most of the Gao were fully aware of their engineered nature.

 The Corti Directorate, naturally, found it all *fascinating.* And so Nofl had found himself promoted, *again.*

-His rise in stature in recent years had been… meteoric?
+His rise in stature in recent years had been... meteoric?
 That didn’t seem right.
 Meteors *fell.* Whatever.
 The point was, it had been so rapid he actually needed to check his messages every morning just to make sure what his official title and position in the Directorate even was.

 He was, for the purposes of this visit, a Secondary Sub-Coordinator adjunct to the College Of Xenobiology.
 It was the highest rank he’d ever officially held, and the promotion had added nearly a quarter of a meter in new embellishments to the length of his personal banner, which was already *fantastically* long for a product of the Steel Caste.

 He’d spent rather a lot of his money on buying one of the *good* embroidery machine models.
 All he had to do was enter what precise new accolade he’d earned, and it took care of the rest. *Much* more dignified than getting somebody like Warhorse to do it for him.

 "The thing is, darling... your own Clan and Clan Openpaw between you have the scientific and medical you need to do this all by yourselves!
-So as much as I love the invitation and the tour, I don’t really know why I’m here…"
+So as much as I love the invitation and the tour, I don’t really know why I’m here..."

 "How have things progressed with Leemu and Gorku?"

 "Leemu is doing very well indeed!"
 Nofl chirped.
-"Watching his body adapt and change has shed *so much* light on what’s going on, really let me dig into those fascinating fiddly little details…"
+"Watching his body adapt and change has shed *so much* light on what’s going on, really let me dig into those fascinating fiddly little details..."

 "And his friend?"

-"Gorku…" Nofl paused. "...Posed an additional challenge.
+"Gorku..."
+Nofl paused. "...Posed an additional challenge.
 Actually, so did Leemu but we didn’t really have a choice but to proceed in his case.
 With Gorku though, I didn’t know how the transformation would interact with the neurotherapy to correct his speech impediment.
 I was reluctant to proceed."

 "But you proceeded?"